-Schools/colleges should be aware of the indicators that a young person may be involved in violent crime or may be being criminally exploited and as such at risk from becoming a victim of violence.
+Some young people with SEND are at particularly elevated risk of criminal exploitation, particularly those with moderate learning/ hidden disabilities-who have independence in the community.
+All staff are trained to be aware of the indicators that a young person may be involved in violent crime or may be being criminally exploited and as such at risk from becoming a victim of violence.
+Or at risk of begin exposed to contextual safeguarding risks through siblings, other family members and through their lived experience.
 Indicators include absenteeism, changes in friendship groups, declining academic performance, changes in emotional welfare and signs of physical assault.